Level 6, 11 – 31 York Street

 Attention to detail is the ability to achieve thoroughness and accuracy when accomplishing a task.
-As many employers seek this skill, it is not surprising that I see many students list on their resume that they have ‘strong attention to detail’.
-However when I ask how they can demonstrate this skill, many are unable to answer.
+As many employers seek this skill, it is not surprising to see many students list on their resume that they have ‘strong attention to detail’.
+However when asked how they can demonstrate this skill, many are unable to answer.

 How can you demonstrate and develop your attention to detail?
 Here are some tips.

 When you are asked about your strong attention to detail, provide examples of when you have demonstrated it.
 Don’t worry if you don’t have previous work experience relevant to your field.
 Even at University, you probably would have been involved in a project or had to submit an assignment where strong attention to detail was required.
 Similarly, you may have a casual retail job where you may be responsible for handling high volumes of cash and your attention to detail has helped you to find discrepancies.

 Giving examples show that you know what you are talking about and prove that you have experience in this skill.
 Being able to provide examples of your attention to detail will tell potential and current employers that you can add value to an organisation; this makes you more employable.